-Let's talk about competitor analysis.
+Let's talk about how to conduct competitive analysis.
 I don't mean a quick scan of their social media accounts when you arrive at work.
 That is NOT good competitive analysis.
 That's just being nosey.

-Good analysis harvest valuable insights that'll help you make informed decisions about your brand's marketing strategy.
+The best competitor analysis collects digital consumer insights that'll help you make informed data-driven decisions about your brand's content marketing strategy.
 Good competitor analysis is performed regularly and helps you outsmart your competitors.

 Think you know everything there is to know about competitor analysis?
 Are you sure?
-This guide must have a place in your marketing library.
+This guide must have pride of place in your marketing library, alongside your Guide to Competitive Intelligence.

 Be objective... be probing... be honest

-First draw up a list and create a profile of your company’s competitors.
+First draw up a list and create a profile of your brand’s competitors.
 The biggies, plus those that compete indirectly with yours, and potential competitors that could enter your market.
-Those that offer products and services that are targeting the same market as you.
-Also, include information on start up companies that will emerge in the coming year.
+Those that offer products and services that are targeting the same audience as you.
+Don't forget to include information on start up companies that will emerge in the coming year.

 - Look at them as a customer